 Hal Draper founded a forerunner of today's ISO.
 A former Trotskyist, he called himself a "Third Camp socialist" and (correctly) regarded the Stalinist bureaucracy as a new ruling class.
 He was impressed by the 1968 Tet offensive of the NLF, in which thousands of troops were infiltrated into the major cities of South Vietnam, supply bases set up, and an offensive launched, without anyone betraying this massive operation to the puppet government.
 He concluded that the Stalinists had won national support.
-"We had hoped that a revolutionary third force would arise in Vietnam before this happened; we must record that this hope has been smashed by U.S. intervention...It follows that the question of military support [for the NLF] is automatically raised..." ("The ABC of National Liberation," Draper Papers-No. 1, 1989, p.
-205)
+He discussed this in terms of political versus so-called military support.
+"We had hoped that a revolutionary third force would arise in Vietnam before this happened; we must record that this hope has been smashed by U.S. intervention . . .
+It follows that the question of military support [for